GrytsenkoAndrey/ed-laravel-eloquent-40-methods/README.md

 ## 15. replicate()

-Why: To duplicate a model instance.
+**Why**: To duplicate a model instance.

-When: Use it to create a new instance with the same attributes, such as cloning a template.
+**When**: Use it to create a new instance with the same attributes, such as cloning a template.
 ```
 $user = User::find(1);
 $newUser = $user->replicate(); // $newUser is matches to $user